 - Lack of bowel movement or difficulty pooping.

 If you notice any of these symptoms or you suspect that your dog has swallowed the rind of the Jackfruit, make sure to contact your dog’s vet immediately.
-If the intestinal blockage is left untreated, there can be serious health consequences and can lead to death in severe cases.
+If the intestinal blockage is left untreated, there can be serious health consequences.

 As you know, many dogs do not chew their food when they eat.
 Most dogs will swallow their food, which is why the rind of the Jackfruit can be dangerous for dogs.

 If you would still like to feed your furry pooch Jackfruit, be sure to remove the rind and only allow him or her to eat the meat or flesh of the Jackfruit.

 Dog ate Jackfruit seed!
 Can dogs eat Jackfruit seed?